 - Butter

 Get the full resurrection empty tomb rolls recipe and empty tomb story ideas below.
 This is the fast recipe version (perfect for kid projects!) and NOT the resurrection rolls overnight!
-Keep scrolling!
+Keep scrolling for the free printable Easter story within the recipe!

 That’s because in this marshmallow rolls recipe the marshmallows melt and leave an open space for the “tomb.”